ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 * When you add a dependency to ``module.json``, you want to list the current version number, for example 1.2.3.

 * In front of the version number, you can add a specifier (^ or ~, or even something like ">=1.2.3,<2.3.4") that controls version updates.
-It limits the versions yotta will allow updates to when using ``yotta update``:
+It limits the versions yotta allows updates to when using ``yotta update``:
- * ^: Update to any semantic-version compatible module (matching major version for >=1.x versions).
+ * ^: Update to any semantic-version-compatible module (matching major version for >=1.x versions).
  * ~: Accept patch-version updates only.

-Using ``yotta install <dependency_name>``, rather than manually editing ``module.json``, will use the correct version specifier automatically.
+Using ``yotta install <dependency_name>``, rather than manually editing ``module.json``, uses the correct version specifier automatically.
 So you can run ``yotta install mbed-drivers`` in your project's directory to automatically include ``mbed-drivers`` with a correct version

 For modules with a 0.x version number, we recommend using ``~`` rather than ^.
-Even though semantic versioning specifies that any update may break compatibility, if you are using 0.x versions of something you're accepting some breakage anyway, and using ^ will prevent you from getting any updates.
+Even though semantic versioning specifies that any update may break compatibility, if you are using 0.x versions of something you're accepting some breakage anyway, and using ^ prevents you from getting any updates.

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** For more information about versions and specifiers, see the [yotta documentation site](http://yottadocs.mbed.com/reference/module.html#dependencies).</span>